leancloud/docs-en/views/realtime-guide-beginner.md

 #### Sending Image Files

-A image message can be constructed from either binary data or a local path.
+An image message can be constructed from either binary data or a local path.
 The diagram below shows the sequence of it:

 ```seq
 Tom-->Local: 1.
 Get the content of the image